-The decor is 'country': lots of oak (panelling, chairs, a wardrobe, enormous sleigh beds), and sketches of fish and birds on the blue-grey walls.
+The decor is 'country chic': lots of oak (panelling, chairs, a wardrobe, enormous sleigh beds), and sketches of fish and birds on the blue-grey walls.
 A pot of miniature hydrangeas and book of London maps sat at the head of our comfy bed; quirky wire lampshades dangled down from a beam.
-The mod cons are in place, too (Freeview TV, digital radio with iPod dock, Dyson fan), and there's a decent tea tray with cafetiere coffee.
+The mod cons are in place, too (Freeview TV, digital radio, Dyson fan), and there's a decent tea tray with cafetiere coffee.